shogun1970/Planning-for-High-Availability-and-Incident-Response/project/dr_template.md

 ## DR Plan
 ### Pre-Steps:
+  - Pre step is generally completed before DR
+  - Make sure configuration is the same for both regions

-Use terraform to help automate resource provisioning in AWS
+Use IaC (terraform) to help automate resource provisioning in AWS

 Create a separate directories Zone1 (primary) and Zone2 (secondary) repository for IaC (using terraform )